clementw168/clementw168.github.io/_posts/cs-mva/2024-04-01-mva-prey-predator-simulation.md

 Episodes end when all preys are caught or after a fixed number of steps.

 ### Algorithm: MADDPG
-We use **centralized training, decentralized execution**:
-- Each agent has its own actor network (policy).
-- A centralized critic uses states and actions of all agents to evaluate Q-values.
+The core idea of MADDPG is to use **centralized training, decentralized execution**.
+Each agent has its own actor network (policy) to learn a local action-value function, while a centralized critic uses states and actions of all agents to evaluate Q-values.
+This architecture allows agents to learn cooperative behavior by taking into account the actions of other agents during training.
-- Replay buffers and target networks stabilize training.

 To model species invariance, we also experimented with **shared networks** across agents of the same species.
 While promising, this introduced training instability due to conflicting gradients from agents with different experiences.

-## Some insights
+## Key Insights

-- With individual rewards, predators acted selfishly, failing to cooperate.
-- Adding **shared rewards** encouraged coordination, leading to successful captures.
+Our experiments revealed several important findings about multi-agent cooperation.
+Initially, with individual rewards, predators acted selfishly and failed to cooperate effectively.
+However, introducing **shared rewards** dramatically improved coordination, leading to successful captures through teamwork.

-- Complex food chains generated chaotic but realistic dynamics, highly sensitive to agent initializations.
-- Modeling the world as a torus made prey escape easier, highlighting how geometry influences emergent strategies.
+Complex food chains generated chaotic but realistic dynamics that were highly sensitive to agent initializations, making training more challenging.
+We found that modeling the world as a torus made prey escape easier and interpretation more difficult, so we switched to a 2D plane with borders for clearer analysis.

-- Shared networks for species improved representation capacity but slowed convergence due to unstable credit assignment.
+While shared networks for species improved representation capacity, they slowed convergence due to unstable credit assignment between agents with different experiences.
+Most importantly, careful tuning of agent speeds was crucial for observing cooperative behavior.
+We set prey to be much faster than predators to force the predators to work together rather than compete individually.

 More details can be found in the [report](https://raw.githubusercontent.com/clementw168/prey-predator-rl/main/report.pdf) and the [poster](https://raw.githubusercontent.com/clementw168/prey-predator-rl/main/assets/poster.pdf).